-Classroom: "Where two or three meet in my name I am among them" School Hall: "With gratitude in your hearts, sing psalms, hymns and spiritual songs to God" Church: "Praise God in His holy place" In the Open: "Heaven and earth are full of your glory" Other Venues: "We praise you Lord and bless you" It need not occur at the beginning of the day but rather at the most appropriate time for the school to ensure that it is a meaningful and prayerful opportunity for all participants.
+It need not occur at the beginning of the day but rather at the most appropriate time for the school to ensure that it is a meaningful and prayerful opportunity for all participants.
 It is important to note that every child must have an opportunity to take part in Collective Worship every day.

-At St Vincent's, daily acts of collective worship are organized as follows to provide a range of experiences throughout the week for all children:
+At St Vincent's, daily acts of collective worship are organised as follows to provide a range of experiences throughout the week for all children:

-Monday: Whole School Collective Worship Assembly Tuesday: Class Collective Worship Wednesday: Class Collective Worship Thursday: Class Collective Worship Friday: Whole School Collective Worship Assembly to which parents, family and the community are invited
+Monday: Whole School Collective Worship

+Tuesday: Class Collective Worship Wednesday: Class Collective Worship Thursday: Class Collective Worship celebrations to which parents, family and the community are invited for key liturgical celebrations or other occasions